andersonopt/website/content/blog/product-release-notes-12-23-20.md

 # **Features and New Functionality**

+## Updated Parcel Search

+We updated our parcel search tools

+### New parcel search fields/options

+Updated Parcel Search

+Reverse owner search

+Polygon search

+### New parcel attribute columns

+* **Last Updated (ReportAll)** - shows the year and quarter that ReportAll last refreshed their parcel data (typically at the county-level)
+* For counties
+  * **Zoning** - for counties that track and store a 'zoning' attribute this will be displayed
+  * Legal Description -
+  * Land Market Value
+  * School District ID

 ## Export Button

 As part of the redesign, we've added a new ['Exports' button](https://docs.andersonopt.com/prospect/export-project-data "'Exports' button") with each of the export options listed in one place.
 Well almost...the PDF Report tool is still available under the map toolbar > menu > report.
 We'll be moving that to the new Export button as a later update.